Phil Mickelson

 Philip Alfred Mickelson (born June 16, 1970) is an American professional golfer who currently plays in the LIV Golf League.
 He has won 45 events on the PGA Tour, including six major championships: three Masters titles (2004, 2006, 2010), two PGA Championships (2005, 2021), and one Open Championship (2013).
 With his win at the 2021 PGA Championship, Mickelson became the oldest major championship winner in history at the age of 50 years, 11 months, and 7 days.
 He is nicknamed "Lefty", as he plays left-handed.

 Mickelson is one of 17 players in the history of golf to win at least three of the four majors.
 He has won every major except the U.S. Open, in which he has finished runner-up a record six times.
-In 2022, Mickelson became the only golfer who has won 3 (or more) of the 4 majors to join the Saudi-backed LIV Golf tour, leaving his PGA Tour membership of 30 years.
+In 2022, Mickelson became the only golfer who has won three different majors to join the Saudi-backed LIV Golf tour, leaving his PGA Tour membership of 30 years.

 Mickelson has spent more than 25 consecutive years in the top 50 of the Official World Golf Ranking.
 He has spent over 700 weeks in the top 10, has reached a career-high world ranking of No. 2 several times and is a life member of the PGA Tour.
 Although naturally right-handed, he is known for his left-handed swing, having learned it by mirroring his right-handed father's swing.
 He was inducted into the World Golf Hall of Fame in 2012.

-Early life
+Early life, education, and amateur career

 Philip Alfred Mickelson was born on June 16, 1970, in San Diego, California, to parents Philip Mickelson Sr., an airline pilot and former naval aviator, and Mary Santos.
 He was raised there and in Scottsdale, Arizona.
 Mickelson has Portuguese, Swedish, and Sicilian ancestry.
 His maternal grandfather, Alfred Santos (also Mickelson's middle name) was a caddie at Pebble Beach Golf Links and took Phil to play golf as a child.

 Although otherwise right-handed, he played golf left-handed since he learned by watching his right-handed father swing, mirroring his style.
 Mickelson began golf under his father's instruction before starting school.
 Phil Sr.'s work schedule as a commercial pilot allowed them to play together several times a week and young Phil honed his creative short game on an extensive practice area in their San Diego backyard.
 Mickelson graduated from the University of San Diego High School in 1988.

-Amateur career
+College career

 Mickelson attended Arizona State University in Tempe on a golf scholarship and became the face of amateur golf in the United States; he captured three NCAA individual championships and three Haskins Awards (1990, 1991, 1992) as the outstanding collegiate golfer.
 With three individual NCAA championships, he shares the record for most individual NCAA championships alongside Ben Crenshaw.
 Mickelson also led the Sun Devils to the NCAA team title in 1990.
 Over the course of his collegiate career, he won 16 tournaments.
+He was the second collegiate golfer to earn first-team All-American honors all four years.